Minimotors Dualtron Spider

 The Spider has front and rear cable-actuated disc brakes.
-It also has dual regenerative brakes with anti-lock brake system (ABS) that can be enabled, disabled, and tuned via the EYE LCD interface.
+It also has dual regenerative brakes with an anti-lock brake system (ABS) that can be enabled, disabled, and tuned via the EYE LCD interface.
 They may need adjustments out-of-the-box.
-However, once dialed in, they provide very good braking to keep this speedy beast under control.
+However, once dialed in, they provide excellent braking to keep this speedy beast under control.

 Rear our guide to Dualtron Spider modifications to learn about tire and brake upgrades.

-We were skeptical of the dual rubber cartridge suspension, which seems out of place on this high performance beast.
-However, if you put a decent number of miles on this scooter you will greatly appreciate ride quality, quietness, and durability of this dead simple suspension.
+We were skeptical of the dual rubber cartridge suspension, which seems out of place on this high-performance beast.
+However, if you put a decent number of miles on this scooter, you will appreciate ride quality, quietness, and durability of this dead-simple suspension.
 Additionally, the cartridge suspension allows customizable ride stiffness by swapping in different cartridges.